EgoExo-Fitness: Towards Egocentric and Exocentric Full-Body Action Understanding: Introduction

 However, existing full-body action datasets \cite{finegym,flag3d,humman_eccv22,finediving,aqa7,skating,mtl-aqa,zeng2020hybrid} are predominantly collected from exocentric (third-person) cameras.
 The dependency of fixed exocentric cameras limits the technical practicality in a more flexible manner.
 For instance, it is much more convenient to put on an embodied recording device than to spend time locating a fixed camera.
 Inspired by the emerged community of egocentric vision \cite{outlook_ego}, we ask, {{can we embed the virtual coach on your smart eyewear?}} More generally, \textbf{how can we achieve egocentric full-body action understanding? }

 By looking at the field of egocentric video understanding, we find that egocentric full-body action understanding is yet to be well explored due to the lack of datasets.
-Existing egocentric video datasets primarily focus on interactive actions like desktop works \cite{h2o,epic-kitchen, epic-kitchen-100, actionsense,assembly101,ata,ego_procel,holoassist} (\eg, cooking and assembling) and daily interaction \cite{ego4d,adl,dataego,hoi4d,charadesEgo,assistq} (\ie, interacting with daily objects or humans).
+Existing egocentric video datasets primarily focus on interactive actions like desktop works \cite{h2o,epic-kitchen, epic-kitchen-100, actionsense,assembly101,ata,ego_procel,holoassist,egoexolearn} (\eg, cooking and assembling) and daily interaction \cite{ego4d,adl,dataego,hoi4d,charadesEgo,assistq} (\ie, interacting with daily objects or humans).
 The other branch of egocentric datasets \cite{egohumans,egobody,mo2cap2,hps} mainly focuses on body pose estimation and reconstruction rather than understanding full-body action from other dimensions (\eg, verifying the consistency of action sequences and assessing the execution of action).

 To pave the road for future research on full-body action understanding, we focus on fitness activities and present EgoExo-Fitness, a new multi-view full-body action understanding dataset.
 An overview of EgoExo-Fitness is shown in \cref{fig:dataset_overview}(a\&b).
-The characteristics of EgoExo-Fitness are as follows: \begin{itemize} \item Firstly, on data collection, EgoExo-Fitness features a diverse range of fitness sequence videos recorded by synchronized egocentric and exocentric cameras with various directions; \item Secondly, it provides two-level temporal boundaries to localize a single fitness action as well as sub-steps (\ie, getting ready, executing, and relaxing) of each action. \item Lastly, EgoExo-Fitness introduces annotations on {interpretable action judgement}, including technical keypoint verification, natural language comment on action execution, and quality score for each single action video.
-To our knowledge, no previous dataset contains such annotations on action judgement. \end{itemize} Combining all of these, EgoExo-Fitness spans 31 hours with 1248 cross-view action sequence videos featuring more than 6000 single fitness actions.
+The characteristics of EgoExo-Fitness are as follows:

+\begin{itemize} \item Firstly, on data collection, EgoExo-Fitness features a diverse range of fitness sequence videos recorded by synchronized egocentric and exocentric cameras with various directions; \item Secondly, it provides two-level temporal boundaries to localize a single fitness action as well as sub-steps of each action. \item More importantly, EgoExo-Fitness introduces annotations on {interpretable action judgement}, including technical keypoint verification, natural language comment, and quality score for each single action execution.
+To our knowledge, no previous dataset contains such annotations on action judgement. \end{itemize}

+{Combining} all of these, EgoExo-Fitness spans 32 hours with 1276 cross-view action sequence videos featuring more than 6000 single fitness actions.
 With synchronized ego-exo videos and rich annotations, EgoExo-Fitness provides new resources to study egocentric and exocentric full-body action understanding across dimensions of ``what'', ``when'', and ``how well''.